Raku/nqp/docs/ops.markdown

 ## getsignals
 * `getsignals(--> Mu)`

-Returns a hash containing signal names mapped to the proper signum integer on the host platform (MacOSX, Linux, BSD, etc).
+Returns a list containing signal names interleaved with the associated signum integer on the host platform (MacOSX, Linux, BSD, etc).

 If the current backend does not support the registering of a signal handler for a given signal, the hash value will be a negative integer.
 For instance, the JVM